 The Auto Shipping Process

-Next thing you’ll need to do is get a quote, you can start by clicking the quote button at the top or somewhere near this area.
-From there you’ll receive one email back with a rate that’s all in.
+Next thing you’ll need to do is get an auto shipping quote by visiting our free quote page.
+From there you’ll receive one email back with a rate that’s all-inclusive.
 Meaning it’s the final amount you pay, unlike most companies who start you off low and will then raise the rate because they can’t find you a truck that will do it for the rate given.
 This business practice is done by half the brokers out there and gives customers a bad view on brokers.
-Its very unfortunate because brokers exist because most carriers do one route therefore can’t handle 95% of customers.
+It’s very unfortunate because brokers exist because most carriers do one route and therefore can’t handle 95% of customers.
 Also its a totally different world being a carrier compared to a broker (we know because we started as a carrier!).

-Now you’re ready to pull the trigger and ship your vehicle. now what we’ll need is the details to get you set to load.
+Now you’re ready to pull the trigger and ship your vehicle. now what we’ll need are the details to get you set to load.
 We’ll need addresses and contact info for pickup and delivery.
 We’ll then start the process of locating a truck.
 Most companies will post to a load board and wait for a call.
 We don’t just do that we’ve built a route tree and system with qualified drivers that we can trust to make your experience great.
-If we send you a driver to pickup/deliver your vehicle he needs to do a job that will reflect our goals.
+If we send you a driver to pick up/delivery your vehicle he needs to do a job that will reflect our goals.
 Most brokers will send whoever calls them for the load.
 It’s just something we’ve never done because as we said before we started out as a carrier and we know how some companies operate.

 After your scheduled delivery time will vary for each route.
-We’ll add a chart below to give you an idea but its just something to go by, it wont be exact.
+We’ll add a chart below to give you an idea but its just something to go by, it won’t be exact.
 All orders are considered door to door but not really.
 You do give us the best addresses for pickup and delivery but most trucks are 80 foot long and can’t get down your street.
 We tell most customers large Walmart or Home Depot parking lots are best.
 Uber and Lyft are great resources to get back if needed.

-We hope our “Auto Shipping Process” page help you decide on an auto shipping company.
+We hope our Auto Shipping Process page has helped you decide on an auto shipping company.